cyb3rko/InfinityFF-For-Reddit/README.md

 I was originally looking into using the Sendbird SDK for chats, but recently Reddit changed their chat backend.
 They are now using [Matrix](https://github.com/matrix-org/matrix-android-sdk2).

 -   [ ] Chat
 -   [ ] Inline Subreddit Emotes, (needs some richtext parser, SpannableString stuff)
+-   [ ] use GQL API for Home posts
+-   [ ] use GQL API for Popular/All posts
 -   [x] use GQL API for Subreddit posts
     -   [x] use the 1P Reddit DASH streams for external videos, i.e. REDGifs will load without a REDGifs API-Key.
     -   [x] fix video downloads missing audio
 -   [ ] update to new federated GQL API

 ---